fabong/serviceSms/README.md

 ### Send

-This route sends the sms with the request parameters and subscribes a callback if there is both of callbackUrl and description parameters.
+This route sends the sms with the request parameters.

 #### Request Parameters